kurron/docker-azul-jdk-8-build/README.md

 The image contains a non-root user named `powerless` that is bound to ids of`1000:1000` which matches the default ids of many Linux distributions.
 This was done, in addition to security concerns, to allow any output of builds to be owned by the host's account.
-It isn't any fun if your newly compiled can only be accessed by `root`!
+It isn't any fun if your newly compiled files can only be accessed by `root`!
 This can cause complications with `Ansible` if the host account uses different ids, preventing Ansible from running.
 Currently, the only known work around is to build your own image and add in an additional non-root account that uses your ids.